 Towards interoperability of digital traceability systems in global agricultural supply chains

-Germany’s supply chain due diligence law as well as the EU legislative proposals on deforestation-free supply chains and for an EU-wide supply chain law are presenting companies with new challenges.
+The German Supply Chain Due Diligence Act (LkSG), the EU Deforestation Regulation (EUDR) and the Corporate Sustainability Due Diligence Directive (CSDDD) place new demands on companies.
 In future they will need to prove that they are meeting legal due diligence requirements.
 This creates an urgent need to trace and securely document the origins and sustainable production of agricultural products.

 While the number of traceability solutions on the market is steadily rising, data incompatibilities unfortunately often mean that the various systems are unable to exchange data.
 Digital solutions are barely interoperable.
 As a result, both producer organisations and downstream actors in the supply chain have to collect, store and convert data repeatedly – requiring greater effort and making the process more susceptible to errors.